cassxw/MyTutor/README.md

 - **Secure & Stateful UI** - Reduces security risks by managing UI state on the server side.
 - **Rapid Prototyping** - Faster UI development with pre-built components and themes.
 - **Excellent Integration with Spring Boot** - Seamlessly connects to backend services and databases.
-- **Efficient OOP Implementation** - By leveraging Java, we ensured that **Object-Oriented Programming (OOP)** principles were efficiently applied, resulting in a modular, maintainable, and seamless UI—crucial for our project’s success.
+- **Efficient OOP Implementation** - By leveraging Java, we ensured that **Object-Oriented Programming (OOP)** principles were efficiently applied, resulting in a modular, maintainable, and seamless UI.

 ## 👨‍💻 Team Members
 This project was developed as part of our **Undergraduate Computer Science Capstone Project (2023)**: